Exact Sequence Interpolation with Transformers: Declarations

-{ {\bf Funding.} The work of AA was funded by the European Union's Horizon Europe MSCA project ModConFlex (grant number 101073558).
-The work of EZ was funded by the Alexander von Humboldt-Professorship program, the ERC Advanced Grant CoDeFeL, the Grants PID2020-112617GB-C22 KiLearn and TED2021-131390B-I00-DasEl of MINECO and PID2023-146872OB-I00-DyCMaMod of MICIU (Spain), the European Union's Horizon Europe MSCA project ModConFlex (grant number 101073558), the Transregio 154 Project ``Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks'' of the DFG, the AFOSR 24IOE027 project, and the Madrid Government--UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).}
+The work of AA was funded by the European Union's Horizon Europe MSCA project ModConFlex (grant number 101073558).
+The work of GF is funded by the ANR-DFG project MONET (DFG project number 568735456).
+The work of EZ was funded by the Alexander von Humboldt-Professorship program, the ERC Advanced Grant CoDeFeL, the Grants PID2020-112617GB-C22 KiLearn and TED2021-131390B-I00-DasEl of MINECO and PID2023-146872OB-I00-DyCMaMod of MICIU (Spain), the European Union's Horizon Europe MSCA project ModConFlex (grant number 101073558), the Transregio 154 Project ``Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks'' of the DFG, the AFOSR 24IOE027 project, the Madrid Government--UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation), and the SURE-AI Centre grant 357482, Research Council of Norway.